 - Euphemia - Code Geass;

 Usually anime characters have one or more ribbons in their hair, either as a headband or to tie a ponytail, form a bow or hang them freely.
 Do you know any of these characters below?
 Some are:

 - Silica - Sword Art Online;

 - Chitoge - Nisekoi;

-Like the famous fairy tale heroine Rapunzel, these characters have extremely long hair that grows far beyond what you would normally expect from an ordinary person - on their knees, feet or even dragging on the floor!
+Like the famous fairy tale heroine Rapunzel, these characters have extremely long hair that grows far beyond what you would normally expect from the average person – at the knees, feet or even trailing on the floor!

-Long, flowing hair for men was considered a symbol of freedom and nobility.
-The hair exaggeratedly long lines of many characters accentuate their character of freedom and strength, giving them an aura of movement, lightness and mysticism.
+Long, flowing hair for men was considered symbols of freedom and nobility.
+You hair exaggeratedly long characters of many characters accentuate their character of freedom and strength, giving them an aura of movement, lightness and mysticism.

 - Shiro - No Game no Life;

 Is Japanese Anime Hair Unrealistic?